wcko87/rabi-ribi-maps/maps/pitfall/index.md

 Pitfall is a challenging jump puzzle map.
 It requires knowledge of some basic Rabi-Ribi platforming tricks (explained below).
 However, more advanced stuff (e.g. amulet climbs) is not required, and so this map should still be (relatively) accessible.

-How to play:
+Instructions:
-- Replace area0.map in `Rabi-Ribi\data\area`, and start a new game on Speedrun mode, Standard, NORMAL difficulty
+- Play on Speedrun mode, Standard, NORMAL difficulty

 Objective:
 - Obtain Gold Carrot and Congratulations! trophy